adampetrovic/pvoutput-tariff/README.md

 - **MAJOR** (`v2.0.0`): Breaking changes
 - **MINOR** (`v1.1.0`): New features, backwards compatible
 - **PATCH** (`v1.0.1`): Bug fixes, backwards compatible

+### Python Version

+This project is built and tested with **Python 3.10** for stability and compatibility.
+While it may work with other Python versions, we recommend using Python 3.10 for development and production.

 ## 🤝 Contributing